polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 To maintain engagement and a competitive spirit among teams and developers, we will implement a leaderboard that tracks the points scored.
 This will help Polymer facilitate rewards, promoting healthy competition and community engagement, encouraging participants to put their best foot forward.

 ## Developer Incentives
 PIT offers developers opportunities for engagement and potentially influence the future direction of Polymer's interop solutions.
-Thus, performance on the leaderboard enables participants to ascend through the ranks, towards potential partnership, gaining exclusive access to Polymer resources and potential developer allocation in the future.
+Thus, performance on the leaderboard (percentile based) enables participants to accumulate reward attributes and potential developer allocation in the future.

+At the same time teams who are able to showcase meaningful development get the opporunity to graduate to Polymer's Launch Partner Program - wherein they receive Polymer support to take their protocol to market, incentives to bootstrap early users and gain exclusive access to Polymer resources.

+Additional rewards attributes will be given for:
+- Top 3 teams in the leaderboard
+- Top project in each Quest category
+- Proposing meaningful or fun use-cases
+- Most community contribution
+- Most wow factor

 ## Resources